rchavezj/Label_YT_Videos/README.md

 The above uses the us mirror.
 If you are located in Europe or Asia, please swap the mirror flag us with eu or asia, respectively.

 ## Process data into a program

+Below is a snippit of code to process video-level data that has been download withn your directory.
+Same process is done for frame-level data with a few syntax changes.
+Full code for the project is under code directory.

 ```python
 # Video: Trained labels
 fileNumber = 0